Postgresql Loading data

 Some common queries

-To finish our work on the trees table, we’d like to flag trees that have anomalies in terms of height and circumference.
+To finish our work on the trees table, we’d like to flag trees that have anomalies

-To detect anomalies for a given column, you can get a good insight about a variable distribution by writing a query to find : min, max, average, median, 95 and 5 percentiles for a given float column.
-This mimics the df.describe() in pandas data frames.
+To detect anomalies for a given column, you can get a good insight about a variable distribution by writing a query to find : min, max, average, median, 95 and 5 percentiles for a given float column. this mimics the df.describe() in pandas data frames.

-You can use the function PERCENTILE_CONT(p) with p as the percentile value (0.5 for median, 0.9, 0.95 0.99 etc …)
+You can use the function PERCENTILE_CONT(p) with p as the percentile value (0.5 for median, 0.9, 0.99 etc …)

 SELECT

-PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY height) AS median_height,
+PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY diameter) AS q05,

-PERCENTILE_CONT(0.05) WITHIN GROUP (ORDER BY height) AS p05_height,
+PERCENTILE_CONT(0.25) WITHIN GROUP (ORDER BY diameter) AS q1,

-PERCENTILE_CONT(0.95) WITHIN GROUP (ORDER BY height) AS p95_height,
+PERCENTILE_CONT(0.95) WITHIN GROUP (ORDER BY diameter) AS q95,

-PERCENTILE_CONT(0.99) WITHIN GROUP (ORDER BY height) AS p99_height
+PERCENTILE_CONT(0.99) WITHIN GROUP (ORDER BY diameter) AS q99,

 FROM trees;